wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 described below.

-This is primarily targeted towards protocols which are intended to primarily be used within a single LAN segment, or for protocols which provide a transport type service (similar to MPLS or SRv6) and are not intended to remain within a single administrative domain..
+This is primarily targeted towards protocols which are intended to primarily be used within a single layer-2 broadcast domain, or for protocols which provide a transport type service (similar to MPLS or SRv6) and are not intended to remain within a single administrative domain.

 # Conventions and Definitions